DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ### The Younger Dryas Takeover

-This explains what happened when the Younger Dryas crash brought new managers to Earth 12,800 years ago.
+This explains what happened when the Younger Dryas crash brought new Reges to Earth 12,800 years ago.
 The crash survivors found a species that had already been modified for consciousness development, but the original researchers were gone.

 **The crash survivors had three options:**